 - More colour settings in Appearance settings

-- WYSIWYG Editor added which is CKEditor.
+- WYSIWYG Editor added (ie, CKEditor).

 What can be further improved on Backdrop?